 Re·Abandoned Practices Institute

-This 3-week summer intensive online course constructs itself as a weave of practices of performance, writing, installation, and documentation, with projects in varying degrees of individual and collaborative engagement.
+This 3-week summer intensive course constructs itself as a weave of practices of performance, writing, installation, and documentation, with projects in varying degrees of individual and collaborative engagement.
+Summer 2021 will be delivered as a 'modified in person' course from the School of the Art Institute of Chicago.

 Reduced tuition rate for non-credit participants available.